 Our Mark C. Cogan, P.C. law office frequently represents clients who are not citizens of the United States.
 Some of our clients were born abroad, yet have lived in the United States since they were small, and consider this their home.
 Others immigrated to the United States as students or came legally to this country on professional or work visas.
 Some clients have applications pending for Naturalization, and others have a green card.
 Still, others are undocumented aliens, yet have contributed to the economy and have paid taxes and supported their families for many years.

 The one thing that all these people have in common is that they are facing a criminal charge of some kind, and their ability to remain in the United States is placed in jeopardy as a result.
 During the three decades in which I have practiced law, I have seen an increasingly harsh attitude on the part of our government toward non-citizens who run afoul of our laws.
 It has never been easy to immigrate to the United States, but at the present time, we are seeing a very harsh legal climate confronting the non-citizen.

-Even though criminal defense attorneys are not normally specialized in the complexities of our country’s immigration laws, it is incumbent on criminal defense counsel to be aware of the myriad ways in which a criminal charge can place in jeopardy the client’s desire to remain in this country.
+Even though criminal defense attorney are not normally specialized in the complexities of our country’s immigration laws, it is incumbent on criminal defense counsel to be aware of the myriad ways in which a criminal charge can place in jeopardy the client’s desire to remain in this country.